emilyjspencer/Notes/TypeScript/README.md

 ```html
 tsc filename.ts
 ```
-This JavaScript file with the same filename but a different extension, and which can bed pass to the browser
+This JavaScript file with the same filename but a different extension, and which can then be passed to the browser

 To compile all TypeScript files in any folder
 ```